RHSMcLain/XV-Swarm-2024/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&text=XV:%20Swarm-2024&animation=scaleIn&color=gradient&fontColor=000000&customColorList=2&height=150&fontAlignY=30)
 <details>
     <summary>Description of XV-Swarm-24</summary>

-        The objective of this class was to create and program swarm drones ourselves.
-For the first few weeks of class we worked on building the drones using a parts kit.
-In order to legally fly the drone, we needed approval for multiple FAA and school district waivers, some of which had to be revised.
-We also created the necessary code from scratch, including the keyboard and flexstick controls, the communications from the arduino to the flight controller, the access point, and the base station.
+    <p>The objective of this class was to create and program swarm drones ourselves.
+For the first few weeks of class, we worked on building the drones using a parts kit.
+To legally fly the drone, we needed approval for multiple FAA and school district waivers, some of which had to be revised.
+We also created the necessary code from scratch, including the keyboard and flex stick controls, the communications from the Arduino to the flight controller, the access point, and the base station.</p>
 </details>

 <details>